 PSB Well Being Objectives: Develop opportunities for communities and businesses to be part of an economically thriving and well connected county.
 Number of contracts awarded where the sub contracting opportunities where awarded within Monmouthshire, Gwent or Wales.
 To be better informed about the Cardiff Capital Region City Deal and its procurement pipeline.
-To align in a timely manner to bespoke " Meet the Buyer" events to inform markets of potential main and sub contractor opportunities.
+To align in a timely manner to bespoke "Meet the Buyer" events to inform markets of potential main and sub contractor opportunities.
 MCC Well Being Objectives: Future Focused Council Thriving and well connected county.
 Lifelong well-being Maximise the potential of the natural and built environment.
 PSB Well Being Objectives: Protect and enhance the resilience of our natural environment whilst mitigating and adapting to the impact of climate change.
 Milestone: Local Councils to have sufficient notification of the CCR City Deal Procurement pipline to ensure local, regional and national markets are geared up to become part of the solution.
 Public Service Boards that align their priorities to promote collaboration within Procurement and Economic Development to enhance the resilience and future well being of our supply chains.
-Scott James - CCR Heads of Procurement - August 2019 procurement across the council. procurement processes to make it easier and more accessible to do procurement contract Regulations 2015, devolved all above OJEU tendering procurement contract Regulations 2015, devolved procurement contract Regulations 2015, devolved procurement contract Regulations 2015, all above OJEU tendering procurement contract Regulations 2015, procurement contract Regulations 2015, all above OJEU tendering procurement contract Regulations 2015, procurement contract Regulations 2015, procurement contract Regulations 2015, all above OJEU tendering procurement contract Regulations 2015, procurement contract Regula Develop opportunities for communities and businesses to be part of an economically thriving and well connected county.
-PurchasingSystem (DPS) arrangements so as not to restrict competition for the duration of the agreement.environmentwhilst mitigating and adapting to the impact of climate change.
-Develop opportunities for communitiesTodevelop aPurchase card strategy for the Council to alleviate cash flow problems for suppliers, whilst the Council benefits from cash rebates.environmentwhilst mitigating and adapting to the impact of climate change. • procurement processes to make it easier and more accessible to do business with.
+Scott James - CCR Heads of Procurement - August 2019

+Develop opportunities for communities and businesses to be part of an economically thriving and well connected county.
+To promote the use of electronic procurement across the council.
+To standardise the Councils procurement processes to make it easier and more accessible to do business with.
 An e procurement solution that is end to end i.e. procurements advertised electronically, orders sent, invoices received payments made and contract management captured electronically.
 To initiate more Dynamic Purchasing System (DPS) arrangements so as not to restrict competition for the duration of the agreement.
-To develop a Purchase card strategy for the Council to alleviate cash flow problems for suppliers, whilst the Council Objectives: Thriving and well connected county.
+To develop a Purchase card strategy for the Council to alleviate cash flow problems for suppliers, whilst the Council benefits from cash rebates.
+MCC Well Being Objectives: Thriving and well connected county.
 Future focused council PSB Well Being Objectives: Protect and enhance the resilience of our natural environment whilst mitigating and adapting to the impact of climate change.
-Develop opportunities for communities and businesses to be part of an economically thriving and well connected Contract Regulations 2015, all above OJEU tendering processes are fully electronic by 2018.
-We know need to ensure that we manage the roll out of electronic contract management to all above Scott James - Relevant devolved procurement contract managers - Ongoing
+Develop opportunities for communities and businesses to be part of an economically thriving and well connected county.
+Milestone: In line with Public Contract Regulations 2015, all above OJEU tendering processes are fully electronic by 2018.
+We know need to ensure that we manage the roll out of electronic contract management to all above OJEU procurement awards.
+Scott James - Relevant devolved procurement contract managers - Ongoing